Improper use of client account as a banking facility

 Miss X, a potential client and newly arrived in the UK, has approached a law firm asking if it will hold monies on her behalf.
 She says that she does not have a UK bank account but is applying to open one.
 Miss X tells the firm that, although she is not instructing the firm for any legal advice at present, she will do so in the future once a business opportunity she is working on comes to fruition.

 We would expect the firm to refuse to receive this money.
-There is no transaction or matter on which the firm is providing legal advice or assistance.
-To accept the money would be a breach of rule 14.5.
+No legal or professional services, which are regulated by us, are being provided by the firm.
+There is no evidence that the firm are providing any legal advice or assistance.
+To accept the money would be a breach of rule 3.3.

 A law firm is acting for the seller (a private equity house) which is taking a leading role on the sale of a target on behalf of several other sellers.
 The firm collates all the funds due from the buyer on completion and holds these in its client account.
 Following completion, the firm pays the money to their client (the seller) and to the other represented or unrepresented sellers (subject to carrying out due diligence checks).

-The funds received on behalf of, and paid out to, the client for which the law firm is acting (the lead seller) would not breach rule 14.5.
-The funds belong to that client and are received in connection with a transaction on which the firm is advising.
+The funds received on behalf of, and paid out to, the client for which the law firm is acting (the lead seller) would not breach rule 3.3.
+The funds belong to that client and are received in connection with the regulated services which the firm is providing.

 A law firm acts for one of several debt or equity investors involved in acquiring a target investment.
 The firm is instructed to receive the aggregate collated investment funds into its client account.
 This is so that one firm is responsible, in accordance with an undertaking to be given, to complete the proposed investment out of hours.
 The completion of the investment is not subject to formalities which need specifically to be checked by a solicitor.